 "Oh.
 Bad different?"

-They turn around when they hear quacking coming from the living room.
+They look at where the quaking is coming from.
 "We just got a new alarm clock."
 Rory tells him.

 "Bet I know the lead story in tomorrow's Stars Hollow Gazette."
-He jokes.
+Jess says.

-Lorelai walks in very excited.
-"Hey, did you hear the ducks because they are great.
+Lorelai walks in looking very happy.
+"Hey.
+Did you hear the ducks because they are great.
 Jess, you're here.
 Terrific."

-Rory looks at Lorelai to see if she was going to say anything else, but suddenly her mom and Jess turned mute.
+Rory looks at Lorelai hoping she'll say more, but they each turn mute.
 "So, would you like to come in?"
-Rory asks him, gesturing towards the living room.
+Rory asks him.

-Rory looks over a Jess.
-She could tell her was feeling weird.
+Rory looks at Jess.
 "You can sit, you know?"

 "So, Jess, what's new?"
 Lorelai asks.

 "Jess and Luke are looking for an apartment."
-Rory tells her mom.
+Rory tells her.

-"You know, there's some really cool places over on Peach, or on Plum.
-Orange.
+"You know, there's some really cool places over on Peach or on Plum, Orange.
 Basically, any of your fruit named streets are pretty nice."
-Lorelai chuckles.
-Lorelai turns around and smiles at Rory before walking back to the table.
-"Okay, I guess you should get started.
-Um, there's a ladder right out front and some buckets and gloves and stuff on the porch.
+Lorelai laughs, lightly.
+She looks at Rory and smiles.
+"Okay.
+I guess you should get started.
+There's a ladder right out front and some buckets and gloves and stuff on the porch.
 If you need anything else just walk against the wind."

 "You come over.
 You seem to have a very firm grasp of the English language.
 You put together several full sentences using a couple of words that contain two or more syllables.
-And then my mother appears, and suddenly, we need a thought bubble over your head to understand what you're thinking.
+And then, my mother appears, and suddenly, we need a thought bubble over your head to understand what you're thinking.
 Why?"
-Rory was now very agitated with Jess, and she didn't want to be.
-She wanted Jess to feel comfortable in her home.

 "The verbal thing comes and goes."